Kirkby Thore

 The market town of Appleby-in-Westmorland is about 5 mi away, and the larger town of Penrith is about 8 mi away.

 History

-The place-name 'Kirkby Thore' is first attested in 1179 in the 'Register of Holm Cultram', where it appears as Kirkebythore.
+The place-name 'Kirkby Thore' is first attested in 1179 in the 'Register of Holmcultram Abbey', where it appears as Kirkebythore.
 Kirkby means 'church village' or 'village with a church', whilst Thore is an Old Norse personal name related to the god Thor.